 The main reason is that it never really formed into something until the final hour.
 Originally, it was that Laura woke up ten minutes early and discovered a whole undiscovered world she’d never known about.

-But then breaks in reality started to form and creating story problems.
+But then breaks started to form and create story problems.
 For example, the woman with the dog wasn’t supposed to be allowed to have a pet in the building, and the doorman was by himself and just confusing (and no lengthy conversation).
 I eventually got stuck at the coffee shop, and that’s when I went back and rewrote the doorman and all that silliness came out.

 However, as I was writing towards the coffee shop again, I wasn’t sure what the ending was, and I had a whole conversation with the shop clerk who ended up getting cut as well.

 In the end, I was falling asleep as I was writing it, so I forced an ending, so I could wrap it up.
 That’s how we got here.

 I actually want to celebrate this loss.
 I needed to fail so that I was reminded that not every attempt is going to be a success.